PART TIME FACULTY

 B.A.
 James Madison University

 Shannan Adler is an award-winning journalist and at Emerson teaches broadcast journalism and interactive media to both graduate and undergraduate students.
 Her teaching style merges the newsroom with the classroom to provide students with real-world experience so they can walk out the door when they graduate fully able to function in a high-octane newsroom or newspaper.
 Her classes are known to be lively!

 Previously, Shannan worked as a writer and producer for CNN and CNN International in Washington, D.C., as well as a freelance producer for NPR and an international field producer for Operation Smile.
 Prior to her career in television, Shannan worked as a print reporter for several Washington, D.C.-area newspapers.

-Shannan graduated from James Madison University, and is completing a Masters in International Affairs at Georgetown University.
-She is a frequent Harvard University media industry panelist and speaker on modern journalism and serves as a career coach for students.
+Shannan is a frequent speaker on media trends, broadcast journalism and new media platforms.
+She is a Harvard University media industry panelist and serves as a career coach for students.

 Shannan was recently named a Poynter Fellow at Yale University for Spring 2015 where she will lead discussions on controversial media trends.

 An avid runner and Dachshund-lover, Shannan has found her passion in international reporting and lives to see new places.
 Since joining Emerson her reporting has brought her to Southeast Asia, The Caucasus, The Middle East and South America.

 She currently splits her time between Boston, Massachusetts, Rye, New Hampshire and Washington, D.C.

 AWARDS & HONORS

 Shannan was recently named to the Poynter Fellowship at Yale University for Spring 2015 and will host interactive lectures on new media practices within Yale's growing media program.